This lab will introduce using DrRacket and Beginning Student, using the Handin Server, and defining simple functions.

 Libraries come with documentation.
 In the Help Desk, search for "universe".
 Also have a look at the documentation of the image library titled "2htdp/image".

-Exercise 7: Download an image off the web and insert it into your Definition window.
+Exercise 8: Download a tiny image off the Web and insert it into your Definitions Window.
 Use define to give it a descriptive name.
-Examples: cars, boats, planes etc.
+Examples: cars, boats, planes, etc.

-Exercise 11: Design a function which given a number, places a circle with that radius in the middle of an empty scene.
+Exercise 12: Define a function which given a number, places a circle with that radius in the middle of a large empty scene.

 Exercise 14: Create your own animation, using any functions that you want from the 2htdp/image library.